In some cases, we earn commissions from affiliate links in our posts.

 - 42 British Dramas & Mysteries on Hulu

-British Period Drama Shows on Netflix
+British Period Drama Shows on Netflix in 2021

 The Crown – This Netflix original follows some particularly dramatic times in Queen Elizabeth's reign during the last half of the 20th century.
 It begins with Claire Foy and Matt Smith portraying Elizabeth and Philip, and it changes over to Olivia Colman and Tobias Menzies for the third season (due out soon).

 Anne With An “E” – Canada – Based on Anne of Green Gables, this series follows a spirited young orphan who goes to live with a spinster.

 Troy: Fall of a City – Paris falls for Helen of Sparta, igniting the Trojan War.